 Koh Samet, Thailand with its 11 beaches, offers you beachside leisure to meet your particular delight and diversion.
 Koh Samet is close to Bangkok.
-A convenient 2.5-hours drive gets you easily from Bangkok to Koh Samet.
-However, if you are a DIY (Do it yourself) kind of traveler, and you are not interested in our Samet Package from Bangkok that’s perfectly cool.
+An easy and convenient 2.5-hours drive gets you easily from Bangkok to Koh Samet.
+However, if you are a DIY (Do it yourself) kind of traveler, and you are not interested in any kind of Samet Package from Bangkok that’s perfectly cool.
 In that case, there are quite a few options for you to solve this issue of:

 How to get to Koh Samet from Bangkok

-As said, Samet Island is not that far. therefor, taking a taxi or a private minivan shouldn’t cost a fortune especially if you share it with friends you travel with or your family.
+As said, Samet Island is not that far.
+Therefore, taking a taxi or a private minivan shouldn’t cost a fortune especially if you share it with friends you travel with or your family.
 In terms of convenience, that may be the best for you.
-It is fast (2.5-3 hour) it will pick you up from your hotel and will take you directly to Ban Phe Ferry Pier where you’ll get you ferry ticket to Samet.
+It is fast (2.5-3 hour) it will pick you up from your hotel in Bangkok and take you directly to Ban Phe Ferry Pier where you’ll get your ferry ticket to Samet.

-Please note that most ferries stop operating at night so if you happen to arrive once they stopped, you’ll need to take a speed boat that is working all night and of course is more expensive.
+Please note!
+Most ferries stop operating at night.
+If you happen to arrive once they stopped, you’ll need to take a speed boat.
+Speed Boats work all night and naturally are more expensive.

 Bus from Bangkok to Koh Samet